supportvectors/newsletter-lab/README.md

 **Where the retry happens.** In the engine lab a failed step was retried at the step.
 Here you should see the same shape: `save_digest` → `verify_research` returns `fail` naming item 3 → `save_digest` again with item 3 replaced → `verify_research` returns `pass`.
 Not a restart from `fetch_sources`.
 Not a rewrite of all five.
-Expand the tool calls and confirm the repair was local.
+In Desktop, expand the tool calls and confirm the repair was local; in the CLI, the same sequence is in the chat text and in the files under `runs/<date>/closed/`.

 **Whether the model obeyed the verifier or argued with it.** The interesting transcripts are the ones where the verifier says "URL was not among the fetched candidates" and the model's next move